 Additional MOOC providers in other countries:

-Also in India (Swayam, NPTEL), Russia (Open Education, Universarium), Brazil (Veduca), Indonesia (IndonesiaX), and Malaysia (Malaysia MOOC), MOOC platforms are currently being established with content mostly from local universities.
+Also in India (Swayam, NPTEL), Russia (Open Education, Universarium), Brazil (Veduca), in the Philippines (MODeL-OPOU) and Malaysia (Malaysia MOOC), MOOC platforms are currently being established with content mostly from local universities.

 Which MOOCs are the most popular?